aerjay/algal-blooms/README.md

 ### Existing Models & Datasets
 Research models already exist at the regional level, however multiple measurements across a growth season are needed (environment is highly dynamic) and there have not been any successful global algal models [2,3,4,7].
 Models for critical variables such as available nutrition also exist at the region level (such as VEMALA [9]) and can be integrated into regional-level algal models, however their applicability again is not universal.
 The level of specificity required in each region to produce a sufficiently accurate forecast model will require water-body-specific calibration [5].

-Remote sensing multispectral images of the earth are readily available through NASA's Moderate-Resolution Imaging Spectroradiometer (MODIS) which is capable of imaging in the VIS-NIR (459 - 2155 nm) bands at a spatial resolution of 250-500 m and spectral resolution of 20-50 nm.
+Remote sensing multispectral images of the earth are readily available through NASA's Moderate-Resolution Imaging Spectroradiometer (MODIS) which provides image bands in the VIS-NIR (459 - 2155 nm) at a spatial resolution of 250-500 m and spectral resolution of 20-50 nm.
+Each location is imaged once every 1-2 days.

 MODIS has been successfully applied in monitoring blooms [1], however the spatial/temporal resolution and capability is insufficient for prediction alone and must be augmented with ground-based measurements [7]: